PhD Course in Earthquake and Environmental Hazards - EEH

-Earthquake and Environmental Hazard (EEH) is a PHD course study activated since 2017 at G. D'Annunzio School of Advanced Studies, in the Departement of Psychological, Health and Territorial Sciences (DiSPUTer) (Campus Universitario, Via dei Vestini, 31 - 66100 Chieti Scalo, Italy).
+EEH is a PhD course study activated since 2017 at G. d’Annunzio School of Advanced Studies, in the Department of Psychological, Health and Territorial Sciences (DiSPuTer) (Campus Universitario, Via dei Vestini, 31 - 66100 Chieti Scalo, Italy).
 EEH coordinator is Giusy Lavecchia, full professor of Structural Geology.

-EEH students will develop and implement their scientific background, but, at the same time, they will acquire basic tools and knowledge on hazard problems approached from different point of views.
+EHH students will develop and implement their scientific background, but, at the same time, they will acquire basic tools and knowledge on hazard problems approached from different point of views.
 This strategy is crucial to educate and train a new generation of researchers and technicians able to combine their specific expertise into a common procedure for successful risk management.
 Such a framing process is urgent in order to increase resilience to earthquakes and environmental hazards and to reduce the impact from natural disasters.